HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       ORDER BY sum(revenue) DESC;
 -- They did not have a big gap in difference among 4 types of warranty.
 They chosen 2-year Warranty the most.

--- 2. Did the customer focus on the sustainability?
+-- 2. DID THE CUSTOMER FOCUS ON THE SUSTAINABILITY?
       SELECT Eco_Friendly,
              sum(revenue) AS Toatal_Revenue
       FROM bikesales_usa
       GROUP BY Eco_Friendly
       ORDER BY sum(revenue) DESC;
 -- No really, The customers did not take Sustainability criteria as their first priority.

       SELECT Manufacturer,
              sum(revenue) AS Toatal_Revenue